Servít je vůl: Background

-The original inspiration for this phrase is believed to be ex-professor Radim Servít of the Faculty of Civil Engineering of the Czech Technical University in Prague (CTU).
+The original inspiration for this phrase is believed to be Radim Servít, an instructor at the Faculty of Civil Engineering of the Czech Technical University in Prague (CTU).
 He taught elasticity and strength of materials in the 1960s and was infamous for his extensive rigour in exams.
 Later accounts claim the phrase refers to a different person of the same name.

 Time progression and spread

 Students started writing the words Servít je vůl on the walls of public restrooms in bars nearby the CTU campus.
 Thanks to the political mood in the 1960s Czechoslovakia, this graffiti has gradually spread out of Prague, the country and Europe through students and their voices.
 These graffiti have prevailed for generations all around the world.

 Some of the confirmed locations where this graffiti has been found include: